-Cadmus calculated a weighted average part-use factor, representing the three participant usage categories as defined by the appliance's operational status during the year before recycling.
+Cadmus calculated a weighted average part-use factor, representing the three participant usage categories, as defined by the appliance's operational status during the year before recycling.
 For example, Cadmus gave participants who did not use their appliance at all during the year prior to its recycling a part-use factor of zero, as no immediate savings were generated by the appliance's retirement.

-Using information gathered through participant surveys, Cadmus took the following steps to determine part-use, as outlined in:
+Using information gathered through participant surveys, Cadmus took the following steps to determine part-use:

 - 1. Cadmus determined whether recycled refrigerators were primary or secondary units (treating all stand-alone freezers as secondary units). - 2.
 Cadmus asked participants who indicated they had recycled a secondary refrigerator or freezer if the appliance had operated year-round, operated for a portion of the preceding year, or was unplugged and not operated.
 Cadmus assumed all primary units operated year-round. - 3.
 Cadmus asked participants who indicated they operated their secondary refrigerator or freezer for only a portion of the preceding year to estimate the total number of months that the appliance remained plugged in.
 This allowed the calculation of the portion of the year in which the appliance remained in use.
-Cadmus determined that the average freezer, operating part-time, had a part-use factor of 0.36 and the average refrigerator operating part time had a part use factor of 0.31.
+Cadmus determined that the average refrigerator, operating part-time, had a part-use factor of 0.13, or around a month and a half.
+Freezers operating part time had a part use factor of 0.45, or five months.

 These three steps resulted in information about how refrigerators and freezers operated prior to recycling, as shown in Table 14.